"Every culture and society should seek ways to achieve peaceful coexistence among its citizens."

 Each participant is required to sign a NON-DISCLOSURE agreement to protect the integrity of the project.

-Professional film equipment will be used, and instruction included in the technical aspects of production.
+Professional film equipment will be used, and participants will get experience in the technical aspects of production.

 However, our main emphasis is on the craft of storytelling and not technical training.